-Tarhana is one of the famous soups of traditional Turkish cuisine.
-It has invented by the Central Asian Turks long time ago.
-It is one of the most common soups at the Anatolia region of Turkey.
-Tarhana is the fermented mixture of plain yogurt, vegetables, yeast and flour.
-This mixture is use as a base for the soup.
-We can consider Tarhana soup as the first ever instant soup mix of the world.
+Tarhana Soup is one of the famous soups of traditional Turkish cuisine.
+It has invented by the Central Asian Turks a long time ago.
+It is one of the most common soups in the Anatolia region of Turkey.
+Tarhana is the fermented mixture of plain yogurt, vegetables, yeast, and flour.
+This mixture is the main ingredient for this soup.
+We can consider Tarhana soup as the first-ever instant soup mix in the world.

 To make this soup first we need to make the Tarhana powder.
-To make Tarhana, we need to ferment plain yogurt, flour, yeast and chopped vegetables mix for about 5-6 days.
-After the fermentation process, Tarhana mix divided into small portions and then dried and then crumbled to make Tarhana powder.
-This fermented Tarhana powder can last 1-2 years and it is considered as the best soup for cold winter months.
+To make Tarhana, we need to ferment plain yogurt, flour, yeast, and chopped vegetable mix for about 5-6 days.
+After the fermentation process, the Tarhana mix divides into small portions and then dried and then crumbled to make Tarhana powder.
+This fermented Tarhana powder can last 1-2 years and it is considered the best soup for cold winter months.

 The advantage of making your own Tarhana is; you will know what kind of ingredients in it.
 If you want to make and store your own one, try this simple traditional recipe that I wrote at below.
 Make sure you have enough glass jars to keep this Tarhana powder in your kitchen.

 - 6 sweet red peppers de-seeded and chopped